Prenatal Yoga Teacher Training

 How to deal with a variety of special needs and why they happen.

-created this very informative workshop to share her experience.
-She developed a true fascination for understanding the
+informative workshop to share her experience.
+She developed a true fascination for understanding the movements of the

-movements of the human body from very early in her life.
-Pregnancy and childbirth were just topics she grew up discussing
+human body from very early in her life.
+Pregnancy and childbirth were just topics she grew up discussing with her father,